michaellrowley/Selino/README.md

 - ``-elc`` / ``--enable-local-connections``: A flag (meaning that no additional value is required) to permit the proxy to deliver requests from clients to internal (private or localhost) addresses without any filtering.
 > selino -s log_data.lua -p 8080 -p 1080 -p  -t 30ms

-Lua scripts play a major role in this project's feature-set, allowing users to expand the proxy's capability or specialize features towards a specific goal.
+Lua scripts play a major role in this project's structure, allowing users to modularly expand the proxy's features.

 ## Example
 > $ selino -s [testing/logging.lua](./testing/logging.lua) -p 8080 -p 1080 -p -t 30ms